-Microalgae has a potential to become the most important renewable fuel crops.
-Although alage has several advantages over other oil crops, here are the main reason algae is so importnat:
+Microalgae has the potential to become the most important renewable fuel crop.
+Although algae has several advantages over other oil crops, here are the main reasons algae is so important:

-Up to a 1000 gallos of biodiesel can be produced per year from an acre of land.
+Up to a 1000 gallons of biodiesel can be produced per year from an acre of land.
 The cost of production is the main hurdle in making a algae biodiesel is a success.

 Camelina (Camelina sativa) is an oilseed crop of the Brassicaceae family similar to mustard, canola, and rapeseed.
 It is a relatively new crop in the U.S. and is currently grown on approximately 20,234 ha (50,000 acres) of land, primarily in Montana, eastern Washington, and the Dakotas.

 The fatty acids in camelina oil are primarily unsaturated, with only about 12% being saturated.
 About 54% of the fatty acids are polyunsaturated, primarily linoleic (18:2) and linolenic (18:3), and 34% are monounsaturated, primarily oleic (18:1) and eicosenoic (20:1).
 This makes it a better cold weather fuel than soy methyl esters, but with a higher gel point than canola methyl esters.Tweet